California Fan Palm Fruit

 Yes, it definitely can be eaten.
 Would you chance to try it?
 We haven't yet, but plan to do so sometime soon.

 Because a friend of ours has this large fan palm in her front yard.
-We featured its harrowing story in our newsletter memo (only available to those On Our Memo List).
-When we give the California Fan Palm Tree fruit a taste, we'll give our take on it!
+We featured its harrowing story in our newsletter "The Palm Species Navigator."
+[See What It's About>] When we give the California Fan Palm Tree fruit a taste, we'll give our take on it!

 People say the California fan palm fruit gives you a unique taste experience.
 After eating, you'd throw away the palm seeds, if you don't plan on Growing It into a Palm!